-The curriculum materials (syllabi, presentations) will be made available on this website after each curriculum event.
+The curriculum materials (syllabi, presentations) have been made available on this website after each curriculum event.
 Under “community – good practices” you can also find a collection of open publications on DRM from other sources.

 Disclaimer: general conditions for use of the publications